Navigating health reform

-CMS is proposing a significant change to the wage index to positively help hospitals in the lowest quartile.
-CMS proposes to increase the wage index for hospitals with a wage index value below the 25th percentile wage index.
-For these hospitals, CMS increases the wage index by half the difference between the otherwise applicable final wage index value for a year for that hospital and the 25th percentile wage index value for that year across all hospitals.
-Based on the data for this proposed rule, for fiscal year (FY) 2020, the 25th percentile wage index value across all hospitals is 0.8482.
-(If this policy is adopted in the final rule, this number would be updated in the final rule based on the final wage index values.)
-CMS is proposing the policy would be effective for at least four years, beginning in FY 2020, in order to allow sufficient time for employee compensation increases implemented by these hospitals to be reflected in the wage index calculation.
+CMS finalized a significant change to the wage index to positively help hospitals in the lowest quartile.
+CMS will increase the wage index for hospitals with a wage index value below the 25th percentile wage index.
+For these hospitals, CMS will increase the wage index by half the difference between the otherwise applicable final wage index value for a year for that hospital and the 25th percentile wage index value for that year across all hospitals.
+Based on the data for the final rule for fiscal year (FY) 2020, the 25th percentile wage index value across all hospitals is 0.8457.
+CMS makes the policy effective for at least four years, beginning in FY 2020, in order to allow sufficient time for employee compensation increases implemented by these hospitals to be reflected in the wage index calculation.

 New technology add-on payments

-CMS proposes two substantive policy changes related to new technology add-on payments.
+CMS finalized several substantive policy changes related to new technology add-on payments.

-- CMS proposes an alternative pathway for transformative medical devices.
-In situations where a new medical device is part of the Breakthrough Devices Program and has received FDA marketing authorization (that is, the device has received premarket approval, 510(k) clearance, or the granting of a De Novo classification request), CMS proposes an alternative inpatient new technology add-on payment pathway to facilitate access to this technology for Medicare beneficiaries.
+- CMS finalized an alternative pathway for transformative medical devices.
+In situations where a new medical device is part of the Breakthrough Devices Program and has received FDA marketing authorization (that is, the device has received premarket approval, 510(k) clearance, or the granting of a De Novo classification request), an alternative inpatient new technology add-on payment pathway facilitates access to this technology for Medicare beneficiaries

 - Beginning in FY 2021, for applications received for new technology add-on payments, if a medical device is part of the FDA’s Breakthrough Devices Program and receives FDA marketing authorization, it is considered new and not substantially similar to an existing technology for purposes of the new technology add-on payment under the IPPS.
 CMS also proposes the medical device would not need to meet the requirement that it represent an advance that substantially improves the diagnosis or treatment of Medicare beneficiaries, relative to technologies previously available.